Cybermals/panda3d-shader-tutorials/terrain/07-normal_mapping/README.md

 p3d_FragColor = applyFog(applyLighting(baseColor, distortedUV));
 ```

-Then we need to remove the `normal` output attribute from our vertex shader and we also need to rewrite our `main` function like this:
+Then we need to remove the `p3d_NormalMatrix` uniform and `normal` output attribute from our vertex shader.
+We also need to rewrite our `main` function like this:
 ```glsl
 void main() {
     // Calculate position and fragment position